-State quarterly business and individual employee wage reporting and unemployment insurance tax filings
+- State quarterly business and individual employee wage reporting

 If you are a sole proprietor, contractor, or self-employed, you are eligible to take owner compensation replacement (OCR).
-If you are taking OCR, you will have to provide your 2019 Schedule C (or a drafted Schedule C for January to February 2020 reviewed or prepared by a CPA if you started your business after June 2019).
-Your forgiveness amount will be based on the 2019 Schedule C or drafted January to February 2020 Schedule C provided.
-You can calculate this number by taking 8/52 or 24/52 (depending on your covered period) of the net income reported on line 31 of the Schedule C.
+If you are taking OCR, you will have to provide your 2019 or 2020 Schedule C. This is because your forgiveness amount is based on the 2019 or 2020 Schedule C. You can calculate your OCR by taking 8/52 or 24/52 (depending on your covered period length) of your net income reported on line 31 of your Schedule C.

-In addition to submitting the above documents, all records relating to the borrower’s PPP loan must be kept for at least 6 years after the loan is either forgiven or paid off.
+All records relating to the borrower’s PPP loan must be kept for at least six years after the loan is either forgiven or paid off.
 That means holding onto any payroll reports, non-payroll cost receipts, and tax documents that you used to apply for forgiveness and apply for a PPP loan.

-By submitting a forgiveness application, you are permitting the SBA to request any of these documents at any time in those 6 years.
+By submitting a forgiveness application, you are permitting the SBA to request any of these documents at any time during those six years.

 When can I apply for PPP loan forgiveness?

-If your lender isn’t accepting forgiveness applications right now, don’t worry.
-While the SBA has not set a deadline to apply for forgiveness, you have 10 months after the end of your covered period before you’ll be required to start making monthly payments.
+No need to rush!
+The SBA has not set a deadline to apply for forgiveness.
+You have 10 months after the end of your covered period before you are required to start paying back your loan with monthly payments.

 When will I know how much of my loan is forgiven?

-The lender has 60 days to review a forgiveness application—regardless of what form was used to apply.
-You may be forgiven for all, some, or none of the PPP loan amount.
+The lender has 60 days to review your forgiveness application—regardless of what form was used to apply.
+Your lender may decide to forgive all, some, or none of the PPP loan amount.
 From there, your application is sent to the SBA for a final review and confirmation of your forgiveness amount.
 The SBA has up to 90 days to evaluate your application and may contact you directly for additional information.
 Once this is done, your lender will let you know the final result of your application.

-If your loan is partially forgiven—or not forgiven at all—interest will start accruing and payments will have to start being made 10 months after the end of your covered period.
+If your loan is partially forgiven—or not forgiven at all—interest will start accruing and payments must start being made 10 months after the end of your covered period.